USDA-FSA/fsa-design-system/components/footer/index.md

 ## Usage

 {% capture usage_do %}
-* An Application requires a global footer within the application.
+* When an Application requires a global footer within the application.
-* An Application requires additional application specific navigation or links to documentation.
+* When an Application requires additional application specific navigation or links to documentation.
 {% endcapture %}

 {% capture usage_dont %}